 Add your all natural sugar to the bowl of a stand or hand mixer.

 Start mixing on low, then once incorporated, turn to about medium and mix until lighter in color and frothy, about 2 minutes.

 Next add your carrots and sour cream (or try plain greek yogurt too)…

 Add your vanilla and mix on low until carrots and sour cream are well incorporated.

-Add flour mixture, while mixer is on low, mix only long enough to incorporate the flour.
+Slowly pour in the all purpose flour mixture, with mixer is on low, mix only long enough to incorporate the flour.

 Scrape down sides and then mix a few seconds more.
 If nuts are desired, stir in now.

 TIP: Remember to spray your liners with non-stick spray as it will help the cupcakes release easier from the liners when eating.

 Additionally, if you like a pretty look of two layers of cupcake liners, bake in one layer, then before frosting place another cupcake liner (complementary in color or contrast) on the cupcake.